dhub100/CIP_HS2025_205/README.md

 6. Writes header (first model only) and values to CSV
 7. Closes browser to avoid session conflicts

+Remarks: The scraping of HuggingFace website is totally allowed as there is no `robot.txt` file mentioned.

 ### Setup

 #### **Browser Driver:**